ndelvalle/v-blur/README.md

 [![bitHound Code](https://www.bithound.io/github/ndelvalle/v-blur/badges/code.svg)](https://www.bithound.io/github/ndelvalle/v-blur)

 Vue directive to blur an element dynamically.
-Useful tp partially hide elements, use it with a spinner when content is not ready among other things.
+Useful to partially hide elements, use it with a spinner when content is not ready among other things.

 ## Install